China–Iran relations: UN sanctions

-At first Iran did not originally support China's bid for United Nations membership but did not veto.
-It wasn't until 1969 that Iran displayed open support for China's membership.
-Now, Iran relies on China's membership, and especially Chinese veto power on the Security Council, to protect it from US-led sanctions.
+Iran relies on China's veto power on the Security Council to protect it from US-led sanctions.

 China is known for its preference of diplomacy over sanctions.
 This tradition includes China's (along with Russia's) opposition to UN sanctions against Iran.
 In 1980, China refused to support the UN arms embargo against Iran and further abstained from voting on US sanctions against Iran.

 Only in 2010, under US pressure, did China join Russia to support the UN sanctions on Iran.

 In 2018, the US ordered Canada to arrest and detain Meng Wanzhou, CFO of Huawei, for 'illegally dealing with' and allegedly violating sanctions against Iran.